claytonjwong/mini-habits/README.md

 * The only way to create habits is to teach the rest of the brain to like what the prefrontal cortex wants.

 ### A Stupid Repeater & A Smart Manager
-* The basal ganglia
+* The Basal Ganglia
     * understands “what is”
     * recognizes and efficiently repeats patterns until told otherwise
     * *not* conscious or aware of higher-level goals
     * plays a central role in habit formation and procedural learning
     * lots of stamina (ex: long-distance marathon runner)
-* The prefrontal cortex
+* The Prefrontal Cortex
     * focuses on “what could be”
     * understands long-term benefits and consequences
     * concious of higher-level goals (a trait unique to humans)